Short Guide for Muslim Parents.

 I return & I am Omar.

-It is indeed a herculean task to raise kids, primarily to raise Muslim children.
+It is indeed an arduous task to raise kids, primarily to raise Muslim children.
 However, we as Muslim parents must not give up our efforts in making our children perfect human beings and perfect Muslims.